alexion1/mongodb_express_charts_docker_compose_file/README.md

 root@46f31ba97b8c:/# mongofiles -d=test list
 2021-02-08T15:47:45.077+0000    connected to: mongodb://localhost/
 ```
+Press Ctrl+D to exit Mongo bash shell back to your user terminal.

+Next you can add user authorization and https protocol.
+Note that if you modify *docker-compose.yml* config file while MongoDB is runnning, it may create orphan containers that you would have to remove manually.

+To stop all three containers, type `docker-compose down`.

 ## Thanks
 * [Using Docker Secrets during Development](https://blog.mikesir87.io/2017/05/using-docker-secrets-during-development/)
 * [The Difference Between Docker Compose And Docker Stack](https://vsupalov.com/difference-docker-compose-and-docker-stack/)